ajcvickers/ajcvickers.github.io/_posts/2013-05-28-database-initializer-and-migrations-seed-methods.md

 <h2>Database initializers</h2>
 Starting with EF 4.1 Code First and DbContext can be used to create a database for you.
 This behavior is encapsulated in objects called “database initializers” that implement the IDatabaseInitializer interface.
 Database initializers run the first time that a DbContext is used and can do things like check if a database already exists and create a new database if needed.
 <h3>DropCreateDatabaseIfModelChanges</h3>
 Several IDatabaseInitializer implementations are included in the EntityFramework assembly.
-Let’s take <a href="http://msdn.microsoft.com/en-us/library/gg679604(v=vs.103).aspx">DropCreateDatabaseIfModelChanges</a> as an example since it defines a <a href="http://msdn.microsoft.com/en-us/library/gg679410(v=vs.103).aspx">Seed method</a> and is the most interesting initializer with regards to this discussion.
+Let's take <a href="http://msdn.microsoft.com/en-us/library/gg679604(v=vs.103).aspx">DropCreateDatabaseIfModelChanges</a> as an example since it defines a <a href="http://msdn.microsoft.com/en-us/library/gg679410(v=vs.103).aspx">Seed method</a> and is the most interesting initializer with regards to this discussion.
 This initializer does the following:
 <ul>
 	<li>Checks whether or not the target database already exists</li>
 	<li>If it does, then the current Code First model is compared with the model stored in metadata in the database</li>
 	<li>The database is dropped if the current model does not match the model in the database</li>
-	<li>The database is created if it was dropped or didn’t exist in the first place</li>
+	<li>The database is created if it was dropped or didn't exist in the first place</li>
 	<li>If the database was created, then the initializer Seed method is called</li>
 </ul>
 This initializer and others like it are intended to be used during initial development of an application where no real data exists yet, or for tests that run against a test database that can be dropped and re-created at will.
 You can find many uses of this initializer in the open source EF tests on <a href="https://entityframework.codeplex.com/">CodePlex</a>.